Three offers 5G home broadband with an average download speed of 150Mbps. Get 3 months free on the 5G Hub router.

 Three 5G Hub Router

-When you sign up for Three’s 5G home broadband, you’ll receive a 5G Hub router.
+When you sign up for Three’s 5G home broadband, you’ll receive their 5G Hub router.
 This is a small device that you’ll need to plug in to a power socket inside your home.
-It will pick up a 5G signal from Three’s network and will convert it into a regular wi-fi network that your other devices are able to use.
+It picks up a 5G signal from Three’s network and converts it into a regular wi-fi network that your other devices can use.

-Three’s latest 5G Hub router supports a maximum download speed of 4.7Gbps (4,700Mbps).
+Three’s latest 5G Hub router supports a maximum download speed of 3.6Gbps (3,600Mbps).
 In practice, however, the average speeds will be more like 100-200Mbps on today’s 5G networks.

 The 5G Hub supports the latest Wi-Fi 6 technology (802.11a/b/g/n/ac/ax), allowing you to share your home broadband connection with up to 64 devices.
-In addition, there are two 2.5G Multi-Gig Ethernet sockets, allowing you to connect wired devices to your home network (including any mesh wi-fi systems).
+In addition, there are two Gigabit Ethernet sockets, allowing you to connect wired devices to your home network.

 In terms of how your other devices interact with the 5G Hub, it’s no different to using a traditional fibre broadband service.
-Your 5G Hub router plays the same role as a traditional fibre broadband router and produces a normal wi-fi network that your other devices can connect to.
+Your 5G Hub router plays the same role as a traditional fibre broadband router and produces a regular wi-fi network that your other devices can connect to.
 This includes your laptop, tablet, smartphone, smart TV, games console and other smart home devices.
-You can also use all of the normal apps and services that you’re used to on it.
+You can also use all of the normal apps and services that you’re used to.

 The following table shows the technical specifications of Three’s 5G Hub router: